tedsong2001/DH110-2021F/Assignments/Assignment 1/Assignment1.md

   The Nevada Gaming Commission and Gaming Control Board is responsible for enforcing policies and laws that help to regulate gaming in the state of Nevada.
 Their website provides information about laws, regulations, licenses, and news regarding gaming in Nevada.

   ![Nevada Gaming Commission and Gaming Control Board](nvGamingSite.png)

+ ### Overall Evaluation
+ Overall, the website struggles with satisfying the 10 usability heuristics.
+Primarily, the site needs to organize its link better and should undergo a redesign because of its potential to confuse users easily.

  ### Heuristic Evaluation
  #### 1. Visibility of System Status (Severity Rating: 1)
  - When the user hovers over a certain menu feature, the feature darkens.
 This feedback is a major plus because it informs the user that the menu feature can be clicked and will direct to another site.